ankit1114/git_commands/README.md

 # Git_Commands

 * git init
-(This command is used to start a new repository.)
+(This command is used to initialize git start a new repository.)

 * git status
 (This command lists all the files that have to be committed.)